Louis Garneau Fit Sensor 2 Bib Review

 LG does a great job with its padding, and there's no exception with the Sensor 2.
 They use the Airzone chamois with beveled molding edges and high-density perforated memory foam that folds with the body and prevents bunching - a point of great consternation that usually kicks in after about 20 minutes of riding - if it's going to happen.
 The forgiving, targeted foam padding makes for a good ride.

 Their superior attributes easily put them up near the top of the range, surpassing some of the overall higher scorers.
-They come in alongside the previous Top Pick for Best Budget Buy Zoot Active Tri shorts, and the Top Pick for Short Course winning Louis Garneau CB Carbon 2.
-If you want an even more comfortable chamois you should take a closer look at the previous Editors' Choice, the SUGOi Evolution Pro Bib Shorts.
+They come in alongside the previous Top Pick for Best Budget Buy Zoot Active Tri shorts, and the Louis Garneau CB Carbon 2.
+If you want an even more comfortable chamois, you should take a closer look at the previous Editors' Choice, the SUGOi Evolution Bibs.

 Comfort and Fit